 Request from your agency that a report be emailed to you for the previous month.
 Be POLITE in this request, a lot of times people request reports with an entitled attitude, assuming that they aren’t being called in because they aren’t getting submitted (only to find out that the agent has submitted them hundreds of times).
 If you don’t have an agent, you can still review your own submissions!
 Auditioning sites like actors access and Backstage keep archives of everything you’ve submitted for, just go back through your last month and write the information down for everything you’ve submitted yourself for.

 Your basic math for the day

 Count your total number of submissions and divide it by the number of times you were called in, this will give you the average of submissions needed for an audition.
-Over months you can review to see how these averages shift depending on factors like influx of projects, changes in personal materials, extenuating circumstances (#COVID), and other things.
+Over months you can review to see how these averages shift depending on factors like an influx of projects, changes in personal materials, extenuating circumstances (#COVID), and other things.
 Now this average is not to be used as a permanent indicator of when you will be getting called in, but more of a reminder that building a career in the arts is a long process.
 For example.
 In the past four months since signing with my agency, I have been submitted 307 times and called in 15 of those times.
 That averages out to 20 submissions per audition.
-Now, what I don’t do is count my submissions expecting that every 20th one will result in an audition, that’s a only a little unrealistic and possibly delusional (ask your therapist friends what they think).
-Instead I look at that number and remind myself that success in this field is not an overnight endeavor, it takes potentially thousands of submissions to get the role.
+Now, what I don’t do is count my submissions expecting that every 20th one will result in an audition, that’s only a little unrealistic and possibly delusional (ask your therapist friends what they think).
+Instead, I look at that number and remind myself that success in this field is not an overnight endeavor, it takes potentially thousands of submissions to get the role.
 So stay consistent and always submit even when you feel down about it, it will only boost your odds.